Types of Personal Information Collected

 One of the primary purposes of cookies is to provide a convenience feature to save you time.
 The purpose of a cookie is to tell the Web server that you have returned to a specific page.
 For example, if you personalise ITS Australia pages, or register with ITS Australia site or services, a cookie helps ITS Australia to recall your specific information on subsequent visits.

 You have the ability to accept or decline cookies.
 Most Web browsers automatically accept cookies, but you can usually modify your browser setting to decline cookies if you prefer.
 If you choose to decline cookies, you may not be able to fully experience the interactive features of the ITS Australia services or websites you visit.

 Security of your Personal Information

-Your personal information is stored on computers at ITS Australia’s premises and by third party data storage providers (for the purposes of providing services to ITS Australia).
+Your personal information is stored on computers at ITS Australia’s premises and by third party data storage providers based in Australia and overseas (for the purposes of providing services to ITS Australia).

 ITS Australia is committed to keeping secure the personal information it holds about you.
-ITS Australia takes reasonable steps to secure your personal information from unauthorised access, use or disclosure including to secure your personal information on computer servers in a controlled, secure environment, protected from unauthorised access, use or disclosure.
-When personal information (such as a credit card number) is transmitted to other Web sites, it is protected through the use of encryption, such as the Secure Socket Layer (SSL) protocol.
+ITS Australia takes reasonable steps to secure your personal information held by us in Australia from unauthorised access, use or disclosure including to secure your personal information on computer servers in a controlled, secure environment, protected from unauthorised access, use or disclosure.
+When personal information (such as a credit card number) is transmitted to other websites, it is protected through the use of encryption, such as the Secure Socket Layer (SSL) protocol.